jossmac/jade-field-mixins/README.md

 <a name="labelled"/>
 ## Labelled fields

+Labelled fields include their dependent mixins so you don't have to. "labelled-field" includes "field" etc.

 ###### Note: Labelled fields expect a parent '.form-horizontal' to display a label left of the field